espressomd/espresso/doc/sphinx/system_manipulation.rst

 For simple systems, it is often more convenient to use the :ref:`Steepest descent` algorithm instead of writing a tailored warmup loop in Python.
-The steepest descent algorithm does both force capping and torque capping.
+The steepest descent algorithm will integrate the system while capping both the maximum displacement and maximum rotation.

 .. _Galilei Transform and Particle Velocity Manipulation: